-As an Australian business, we are very grateful to be able to share our perspective to our Customers here who are looking at buying Sea Moss in Australia.
+As an Australian business, we are very grateful to be able to share our perspective with our Customers here who are looking at buying Sea Moss in Australia.
 Here, I’ll go over some of the key considerations for our Australian market who are looking to buy Sea Moss.

 Previously, we published an extensive article on our website which we were so happy to share with our Readers.

 This was created to help provide clarity in the buying Sea Moss space based on the curation of information and research coming from years of conversations on the topic.

 Digging deeper into providing a better understanding of what to know before buying Sea Moss as well as a collection of tips that have proven to be valuable struck a chord with many Readers.

-Over a short period of time, this article gain attention and the comments began to flow in quite quickly.
+Over a short period, this article gained attention and the comments began to flow in quite quickly.
 Some of these needed more room for proper consideration, so we decided to give them the necessary space to flesh out the topic.

 A while ago, one of our Readers asked us: